Shahnameh of Shah Tahmasp: History

-When the Ottoman empire fell apart in the early 1900s, the manuscript appeared in the collection of Edmond James de Rothschild.
-It stayed in the Rothschild family and then was acquired by Arthur Houghton II.
 The manuscript once contained 258 miniatures, but were sold individually by Houghton to avoid taxes.
 Houghton kept 118 miniatures for himself, donated 78 paintings to the Metropolitan Museum of Art in 1972 and sold the rest to other privately and publicly owned collections around the world.

+After Arthur Houghton II's passing in 1990, his son decided to sell the binding, text pages, and remaining 118 paintings.